How To Make Popsicles

-This post may contain Affiliate Links.
-Please read our privacy policy here.
+This post may contain affiliate links.
+Please see our disclosure policy.

 Mango popsicle recipe in a bowl with pretty flowers.

-I stood on Hallmark’s Home & Family stage a few years ago and shared two of my favorite popsicle recipes.
+I stood on Hallmark’s Home & Family stage a few years ago and shared two of my favorite recipes.
 It was a highlight for me, and the pops were a hit.
 Popsicles have always been a part of my life, from childhood to adulthood.

-I remember enjoying fruit popsicles on warm summer days growing up and grabbing chocolate pops out of my grandma’s freezer.
+I remember enjoying an ice-cold popsicle made with fruit on warm summer days growing up and grabbing chocolate pops out of my grandma’s freezer.
 I’ve been making them for my kids now for years.
-Making your popsicles is rewarding and a great way to create any version of a popsicle you want.
-From healthy homemade popsicles to creamy fudge pudding pops!

-3 Steps to Making Homemade Popsicles
+Why You’ll Love Making Homemade Popsicles

-3. Freeze for 24 hours.
+Freeze: Freeze for 24 hours.

 Pineapple popsicle in the shape of a pineapple.